• Skip to main content

 Camping – Primitive campsites are available on a first-come, first-serve basis.
 They can be reserved at 202 Railroad Ave in Rifle.

-Hiking – There are hiking trails winding through the park.
+Hiking – Hiking trails are winding through the park.
 However, it’s a very popular area with rock climbers, so the hiking is minimal.

 Rock Climbing – When the park opened climbers were free to attach their own pitons, but over the years the excess amount of steel pitons driven into the climbing faces of the canyon created problems.
 Now, 250 routes are offered in the park with permanently bolted pitons in place for technical climbers to attach their equipment to.